 What, Or Where, Is The Zone?

-Self Regulation is Psychbabble for Managing Your Emotions Yourself
+Self-regulation is Psychbabble for Managing Your Emotions Yourself

 This theory has two major flaws.
 Firstly, it overplays the role that emotions play in optimal performance.
-It incorrectly implies that athletes need to be feeling a certain way to perform at their best.
-We know this not to be true now.
-Both scientific and anecdotal evidence confirms that humans are quite capable of being excellent across a huge range of emotions.
-Secondly, the Yerkes-Dodson model suggests it’s bad to be too relaxed before you compete.
-This is BS.
-Unless you’re asleep and miss the opening whistle there is no downside to being very relaxed.
-In fact, if you decide to work 1-on-1 with one of our sport psychologists or performance psychologists then it’s likely they’ll introduce you to what we called the Relaxed Competition Mindset.
+It incorrectly implies that athletes must feel a certain way to perform at their best.
+We know this is not true.
+Both scientific and anecdotal evidence confirm that humans can be excellent across a huge range of emotions.

 The Relaxed Competition Mindset

-One way to begin to develop a Relaxed Competition Mindset is to understand the Zones of Awareness.
-These zones suggest that we can attend to information through three different zones.
-Zone One is an inner zone (physiological sensations).
-Zone Two is the middle zone (thoughts) and Zone Three is the outer zone (the five senses).
-When we are functioning well and coping with our situation, our awareness across these zones is balanced.
+When we function well and cope with our situation, our awareness across these zones is balanced.
 This allows us to respond very effectively and efficiently.
-This is mighty useful in high-pressure situations because maintaining a balanced awareness means we can respond quickly to stimuli.
+This is very useful in high-pressure situations because maintaining a balanced awareness means we can respond quickly to stimuli.
 In other words, we can maintain good levels of focus during perceived chaos.

 Being Outside Of The Zone